rdegges/rdegges-blog/articles/2010/introducing-asterdoc.md

 is that one day asterdoc will be a suitable source of documentation for any techies working with it.

-If you’re interested in learning more about asterdoc, please check out the [github page][], which contains contact information, as well as all of the current code and book content.
+If you're interested in learning more about asterdoc, please check out the [github page][], which contains contact information, as well as all of the current code and book content.